Broadband availability in the UK 2024: Facts, statistics & figures

 Overview of broadband availability in the UK

 The introduction of broadband in the UK began in the early 2000s with ADSL technology, which uses existing telephone lines to provide internet access.
 In recent years, this technology has been surpassed by fibre broadband, which provides faster and more reliable connections.
-ADSL remains available across the entire UK, though the providers themselves are increasingly phasing it out.
+ADSL remains available, but only to the handful of addresses in the UK that cannot get anything else.
+And it is a handful, a fraction of a fraction of a per cent.

-There are two types of fibre broadband: FTTC (Fibre to the Cabinet), which delivers fibre to a street cabinet and then uses copper wiring to connect to homes, and FTTP (Fibre to the Premises), which delivers fibre directly to homes and provides the still-somewhat-elusive (and mostly unnecessary) 'gigabit broadband'.
-The latter provides faster speeds but is not yet available in many areas.
-More recently, 5G technology has also entered the market, providing fast mobile connectivity and potentially offering an alternative to traditional fixed-line broadband.
+There are two types of fibre broadband: FTTC (Fibre to the Cabinet, or Standard Fibre), which delivers fibre to a street cabinet and then uses copper wiring to connect to homes, and FTTP (Fibre to the Premises, or Full Fibre), which delivers fibre directly to homes and can provide speeds in excess of 1Gbps.
+Full Fibre is not yet available in many areas (around 62% of homes can currently get it).
+5G mobile broadband is also available in some areas where decent speeds via a fixed line aren't yet available.

 Broadband Technology Availability Percentage